-Octavian Bucur, MD, PhD, is a Postdoctoral Research Fellow focusing on experimental and computational pathology, image analysis and genomics.
+Octavian Bucur, MD, PhD is an Instructor in Departments of Pathology and Medicine, focusing on experimental and computational pathology, image analysis and genomics.
 Octavian joined professor Andrew H. Beck's laboratory in the Department of Pathology at Beth Israel Deaconess Medical Center (BIDMC) and Harvard Medical School in 2014.

 CURRENT RESEARCH: Octavian's research interests focus on developing and applying novel experimental and computational strategies to improve disease diagnostics and therapeutics for cancer patients: